Sales to Current Assets Ratio

 Although its sales have risen steadily over the same period, Company E has been supporting and generating those sales with fewer available assets each year.

 This could indicate a precarious and unstable financial situation.

 Interpretation & Analysis

 A high sales to current assets ratio often means that a business is running with insufficient working capital (current assets minus current liabilities) to fund its day-to-day operations.

 This in itself doesn’t make for a very sustainable, long-term financial environment.

 But when the ratio value shows an increase over a period of time, it can indicate a steady decline in anything from production, to adequate inventory levels, to a company’s ability to collect from its customers.

 In other words, the business could have a major liquidity problem, and may soon have trouble servicing its current debts.

-When you make use of the sales to current assets ratio in your investment analysis of a specific company, you should keep in mind that it’s not very useful in certain circumstances.
+When you make use of this ratio in your investment analysis of a company, you should keep in mind that it’s not very useful in certain circumstances.